charles-m-knox/wgnetui/README.md

 - light/dark themes as well as `FYNE_SCALE` options are difficult to work with and seem more like OS globals outside of the scope of any particular Fyne app than values I can provide configurable options for.
 The scaling in particular does not look good by default on the systems I've tested, so I have to set it to `0.7` manually as an environment variable, e.g. `FYNE_SCALE=0.7 ./wgnetui`.
 This is undesirable.

 In the future, if I get the time, I would prefer to abandon Fyne in favor of a terminal user interface (TUI) application.
 I have successfully written others in recent times and prefer the interface.

+Another caveat to add to this discussion is that I currently do not have builds working for any of the platforms described in the Makefile, except Linux amd64.
+This could be because of the fact that sqlite requires CGO, as well as Fyne also having some cross-compilation issues.
+This is just a greater motivation for a TUI rewrite sometime!